-Support a Tolerance-Tunnel in Europe
+Support Tolerance-Tunnel i

 Tensions in the world are increasing.
 Intolerance, agitation and hatred, racism, Anti-Semitism and group-related inhumanity are on the rise.
 The political-social discourse in our society is becoming increasingly sharp and irreconcilable.
 We must find ways to promote our peaceful coexistence.